obi1kenobi/trustfall/README.md

 ## Example Trustfall implementations

-- [HackerNews APIs](./trustfall/examples/hackernews/), including an overview of the query language and an example of querying REST APIs via Trustfall.
+- [HackerNews APIs](./trustfall/examples/hackernews/), including an overview of the query language and an example of querying REST APIs.
 - [RSS/Atom feeds](./trustfall/examples/feeds/), showing how to query structured data
-  like RSS/Atom feeds using Trustfall.
+  like RSS/Atom feeds.
 - [airport weather data (METAR)](./trustfall/examples/weather), showing how to query CSV data from aviation weather reports.